pendletong/randomlib/README.md

 A random number library for Gleam

-This package provides various random generators for different types The random generation should be the same between Erlang and Javascript targets
+This package provides various function to generate random output for different types The random generation should be the same between Erlang and Javascript targets

 ```sh